The Wounded Healer Journey: Shadow To Light

 Sage Archetype is also known as the Philosopher, Teacher

 A Sage’s positive attributes include a strong thirst for deep wisdom, truth, and knowledge.
 They tend to live a life full of introspection and introversion.
 They tend to philosophize their life’s journey as a series of lessons and insights.
-The sage in some ways is the more mature, knowledgeable, and wiser Magician.

 Common Sage shadow traits include they can be the never-ending student, always learning, but never taking any action or using their knowledge for any common good.
-Often a life that is analyzed3 than lived.
+Often a life that is analyzed than lived.
 Can struggle to be fully in the moment.

 Introduction To The 12 Main Archetypes